dmytkost/HAZOP2RDF/docs/060_summary.md

 designed to be conducive for human interpretation and also support machine-readability
 The HAZOP-data was stored as Resource Description Framework (RDF).
-An import and export was implemented to support the original documentation of the used HAZOPs
+An import and export was implemented to support the original documentation of the used HAZOP studies

-The vision would be to support humans in the decision-making in such a way that, based on HAZOPs from experts, even novices could also decide whether a plant is safe or not.
+The vision would be to support humans in the decision-making in such a way that, based on HAZOP studies from experts, even novices could also decide whether a plant is safe or not.
 Since safety scenarios are always critical, this aspect needs to be analysed in more detail and is focus of future research